3D XPoint: Development

 Development of 3D XPoint began around 2012.
 Intel and Micron had developed other non-volatile phase-change memory (PCM) technologies previously; (Note: Intel and Numonyx presented 64 Gb stackable PCM chips in 2009.)
-Mark Durcan of Micron said 3D XPoint architecture differs from previous offerings of PCM, and uses chalcogenide materials for both selector and storage parts of the memory cell that are faster and more stable than traditional PCM materials like GST.
+Mark Durcan of Micron said 3D XPoint architecture differs from previous offerings of PCM and uses chalcogenide materials for both selector and storage parts of the memory cell that are faster and more stable than traditional PCM materials like GST.
 But today, it is thought of as a subset of ReRAM.
-According to patents a variety of materials can be used as the chalcogenide material.
+According to patents, a variety of materials can be used as the chalcogenide material.

 3D XPoint has been stated to use electrical resistance and to be bit addressable.
-Similarities to the resistive random-access memory under development by Crossbar Inc. have been noted, but 3D XPoint used different storage physics.
+Similarities to the resistive random-access memory under development by Crossbar Inc. have been noted, but 3D XPoint uses different storage physics.
 Specifically, transistors were replaced by threshold switches as selectors in the memory cells.
 3D XPoint developers indicated that it was based on changes in resistance of the bulk material.
 Intel CEO Brian Krzanich responded to ongoing questions on the XPoint material that the switching was based on "bulk material properties".
 Intel has stated that 3D XPoint does not use a phase-change or memristor technology, although this is disputed by independent reviewers.

-According to reverse engineering firm TechInsights, 3D XPoint used germanium-antimony-tellurium (GST) with low silicon content as the data storage material which is accessed by ovonic threshold switches (OTSes) made of ternary phased selenium-germanium-silicon with arsenic doping.
+According to reverse engineering firm TechInsights, 3D XPoint used germanium-antimony-tellurium (GST) with low silicon content as the data storage material, which is accessed by ovonic threshold switches (OTSes) made of ternary phased selenium-germanium-silicon with arsenic doping.

-3D XPoint was the most widely produced standalone memory based on other than charge storage, whereas other alternative memories, like ReRAM or Magnetoresistive RAM, have so far only been widely developed on embedded platforms.
+3D XPoint was the most widely produced standalone memory based on other than charge storage, whereas other alternative memories, like ReRAM or magnetoresistive RAM, have so far only been widely developed on embedded platforms.